ThomasMatthewEvans/Ensemble-Machine-Learning-for-Ablone-Prediction-/README.md

 # Hi All! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-# Ensemble Machine Learnign Approach to Ablone Prediction
+# Ensemble Machine Learnign Approach to Abalone Age Prediction

 I created this repository to showcase some of my skills.
 Each folder contains a different project most of which are in Python or R.

+This specific project is a simple ML approach to predictin the age of an abaloe using a number of explanatory variables.
 Some of the projects are
 Aim